theaveas/theaveas/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/theaveas](https://github.com/theaveas)

-- 💬 Happy to chat with you things related to **Computational Design, AI, Cryptocurrencies, Blockchain and Life**
+- 💬 Happy to chat with you about topics related to **Computational Design, AI, Cryptocurrencies, Blockchain and Life**

 - 📫 How to reach me **theaveas.so@gmail.com**